Major festivals in Japan

 The route is from Gosho (Kyoto Imperial Palace) through Marutamachi Street, Karasuma Street, Oike Street and Kawaramachi Street to Heian Shrine.

-Horan-enya (Shimane Pref., Mid-May) is the festival of Jozan-inari Shrine located in the site of Matsu Castle.
+Horan-enya is the festival of Jozan-inari Shrine located in the site of Matsue Castle in the center of Shimane Prefecture.

-It is held once every 10 to 12 years, the last festival was in 2019.
+It is held once every 10 to 12 years.

 The boats carrying the God go to Adakaya Shrine 12 km away from Jozan-inari Shrine.